grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 In the control room of the _Prospect_, Captain Percy heard the detonation of Hemi's device, stripped of all but the lowest frequencies as the sound passed through miles of water and refracted through her boat's hull.

 "Cassandra!"
-Percy shouted down to the sonar compartment, "tell me what just happened!"
+Percy shouted down to the sonar compartment.
+"Tell me what just happened!"

 Cassandra nervously fumbled with the directional control wheel for the sonar mics and flipped filter switches on and off.
 "There was an explosion..."

 Percy sighed.
-"I know that Cassandra.
+"I know that, Cassandra.
 But did the explosion _hit_ the _Grackle_?
 Is there even the smallest possible chance that ugly boat is going down right now?"

-"I...
-I can't tell.
+"I...I can't tell.
 There's nothing but silence at the moment."

 "Figure it out Cassandra!
 I'm depending on you here."